 Once upon a time there lived a King who loved to go hunting.
 One fine evening he was with his men in the forest when he spotted a wild boar.
-He began to chase after it, going so far and far that none of his men could follow him in. when he finally caught the boar, he realized he could not find his way out.
+He began to chase after it, going so far and far that none of his men could follow him in.
+When he finally caught the boar, he realized he could not find his way out.
 He began to panic.
 As he searched around the forest, he met an elderly woman who seemed almost like an enchantress.
-The King became sacred, but the woman agreed to show him the way out.
+The King became scared, but the woman agreed to show him the way out.

 “I will show you the way out, but you must fulfill one condition” she said.
 The King who feared for his life said he would fulfill it.
 “I have a daughter who is young and beautiful.
 You must take her with you and marry her and make her the queen, if you want to leave the forest.”
 The king had already agreed.

 So the woman took the King to a cottage deep within the forest where her daughter was.
-When the Kin saw her, he couldn’t deny that she was beautiful, but there was something oddly chilling and eerie about her.
+When the King saw her, he couldn’t deny that she was beautiful, but there was something oddly chilling and eerie about her.
 But since he had already agreed, he took the young lady to the palace with him and married her.

 The King already had seven children from his previous wife, who had died.
 Out of the seven children, six were boys and one was a girl.
 The King loved them very much, but when he married the young woman, he was afraid that being a step mother to them, she would treat the poorly.
 So, to protect them, he kept them in a small palace deep in the forest.
 It was so hidden from the outside world that the King himself would lose his way if it wasn’t for a thread an elderly woman had given him in the forest which he used to mark his way.